-Objectives Strategies Objective 2: Enhance accessibility of public services online
+Objectiv es Strategies Objective 2: Enhance accessibility of public services online 2.1 Improve online services interface2.2 Increase awareness of MySD Digital Citizen portal

 Strategy 2.1 Improve online services interface

 • Improve access to workforce services

 South Dakotans need to interact with the State government for a variety of reasons, whether it's to access benefits through the SNAP, or to seek reemployment assistance.
 To promote online accessibility, South Dakota is interested in making sure that services utilized by all populations are more user-friendly.
 This includes supporting enhancements to some of the State's online services to improve usability and increase satisfaction with the user's experience and align closer to the American Disabilities Act guidance on web accessibility.89